edisplay/GitHub-Copilot-App/README.md

-# GitHub app
+# GitHub Copilot app

-The GitHub app is a desktop application for agent-driven development that brings parallel workstreams, GitHub integration, and PR lifecycle management into one place.
+The GitHub Copilot app is a desktop application for agent-driven development that brings parallel workstreams, GitHub integration, and PR lifecycle management into one place.

-> **Availability:** The GitHub app is in public preview.
+> **Availability:** The GitHub Copilot app is in public preview.
 Copilot Business and Enterprise subscribers have access today.
 Copilot Pro and Pro+ subscribers can [sign up for early access](https://gh.io/github-app).

 ![GitHub app](docs/readme-github-app.png)